microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 2. Click the **oilwells-iothub-[YOUR INIT]** IoT hub

-3. In the blade menu, in the **Security** section, click **Overview**, you will get a dashboard of potential security recommendations that very likey should be implemented.
+3. In the blade menu, in the **Security** section, click **Overview**, you will get a dashboard of potential security recommendations that very likely should be implemented.

 4. Click **Recommendations**, you should see our attack items displaying: